hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 With google, only a stylesheet is added to the page, which points to their server and they will provide all the font files that are needed.
 With FontSquirrel you download everything and serve it from your server.
-In case if we do not find the proper font, and we have a web license for that font, FontSquirrel @Type-face Generator can be used to generate all the formats needed by browsers, and it will provide some basic html and css codes as well.
+In case if you do not find the proper font, and have a web license for that font, FontSquirrel @Type-face Generator can be used to generate all the formats needed by browsers, and it will provide some basic html and css codes as well.
 Important: The font used must be licensed for web usage.